-Although the acquisition protocols envisage the use of any kind of digital camera, obviously image resolution affects the quality of the final restitution.
-We chose to use a Canon 1300D, with a 18-55 lens and an 18 mp, 5184X3456 pixel APS-C (1.6x) sensor.
-We manually took 390 JPG format shots using always the same focal of 18mm.
-This choice depends on the dimension of the surveyed object, quite big compared to the size of the room, and the available space to walk around the model with the tripod.
-It was always located along the perimeter of the model the model.
-In site image exposure parameters, such as aperture, shutter speed and ISO settings were set in order to achieve the highest image quality and sharpness.
-Considering the good lighting conditions, we have fixed the ISO parameter at the value of 100, setting that prevent any type of image noise.
-The aperture setting was fixed at f/8 in order to have a wide focusing and facilitate the images matching.
-Fixing this two parameter, ISO and aperture, we choose to vary the shutter speed.
-The use of the tripod allows to have even long exposure times without affecting the image quality.
+Although the acquisition protocols can be used for any kind of digital camera, image resolution obviously affects the quality of the final restitution.
+We chose to use a Canon 1300D with an 18–55 mm lens and an 18 mp, 5184X3456 pixel APS-C (1.6x) sensor.
+We manually took 390 photos in the JPG format using an 18 mm focal length.
+This choice was based on the dimensions of the surveyed object, which were quite large compared to the size of the room, and the space available for walking around the model with the tripod.
+The tripod was always placed along the perimeter of the model.
+The exposure parameters, such as aperture, shutter speed and ISO settings, were set so as to achieve the highest image quality and sharpness.
+Considering the good lighting conditions, we fixed the ISO parameter at the value of 100 in order to prevent any type of image noise.
+The aperture setting was fixed at f/8 in order to have a wide focus and facilitate image matching.
+Since these two parameters were fixed, we chose to vary the shutter speed.
+The use of the tripod made it possible to use long exposure times without affecting the image quality.

-After our work in field, that lasted just few hours, we processed the data using Metashape® environment, we moved on to the analysis of the sharpness and focus quality of the images (Estimate Image Quality), before proceeding with the alignment phase of the frames (Align Photos).
+After our fieldwork, which lasted just a few hours, we processed the data using the Metashape® environment.
+We then analysed the sharpness and focus quality of the images using the Estimate Image Quality function before aligning the frames using Align Photos.

 From Physical to automated mesh models

-A good combination of multiple scan positions (fig. 6) allows to create a complete and realistic point cloud of the detected object.
-The workflow is completely automatic both in regard to the orientation of the images and for the generation and reconstruction of the model.
-This condition led to an optimization of processing times ensuring good performance of the machine/software complex [16].
+A good combination of multiple scan positions (Figure 6) made it possible to create a complete and realistic point cloud of the detected object.
+The workflow was completely automatic both in regard to the orientation of the images and the generation and reconstruction of the model.
+This condition led to an optimisation of processing times, ensuring good performance of the machine/software complex [16].